BikS2013/docindexer-work/file_iterator_instructions/file_iterator_development_instructions.md

 Can you add some diagrams (mermaid format) to visualize the content and make your explanation easily understandable?
 ----------------------------------------------------------------------
 I want you to put the list command in a dedicated code file.
+I want you to put the index command in a dedicated code file.

+I want you to convert all the list options (see below):
+list: List files that would be processed based on configuration ├── --pattern: Pattern to match file names (glob pattern by default) ├── --regex: Use regular expressions instead of glob patterns ├── --sort-by: Sort files by: name, date, or size
+├── --desc: Sort in descending order
+└── --max-depth: Maximum directory depth for recursive search to common options

 ----------------------------------------------------------------------